beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/species.rst

 Polyhedra with different species
 ------------------------------------
 This is an example to show different polyhedras for the same element, but different species.
-First, we read a TiO\ :sub:`2`\  structure from file.
+First, we read a TiO\ :sub:`2`\  structure from the file.

 >>> from batoms.bio import read
 >>> tio2 = read("../tests/datas/tio2.cif")